Developer Documentation

 Job: a program run in a confidential computing environment.
 Jobs are used to run analyses or transformations while maintaining privacy and confidentiality of the underlying data.
 Jobs can take documents as inputs and produce documents as outputs.

-Grant: a policy that allows an identity to access certain document(s).
-Grants allow users, including your application, to access or analyze documents that belong to other identities.
+Grant: a policy that allows an identity to access certain asset(s) such as documents and databases.
+Grants allow users, including your application, to access or analyze assets that belong to other identities.

 Permission: a bundle of related grants that an end user may allow or deny when using an application.
 Optionally, you can specify permissions for your application for turnkey management of user permissions.